orlandocaraballo/sei/outlines/45-intro-ruby-on-rails/45-intro-ruby-on-rails.md

 # this installs much faster than normal
 $ gem install rails --no-rdoc --no-ri

-# creates a new app
+# creates a new rails app with sqlite3 as its DBMS
 # check http://localhost:3000 to verify your server
 $ rails new [app_name]

+# creates a new rails app with postgresql as its DBMS
+# check http://localhost:3000 to verify your servers
+$ rails new [app_name] --database=postgresql

 # runs the rails console
 $ rails console